Piepongwong/Week5/Day3.md

 * Difference public and protected WEB API's
 * Example (Pokéapi)
 * GraphJS
-* Time for the LAB!
+* Time for the LAB! lab-financial-data-graphingAssignment